Loading Now

 Metagenome-wide Association Study of Gut Microbiota in Type 2 Diabetes Significant alterations in gut microbiota were found in type 2 diabetes patients compared to non-diabetic individuals.

-Modulation of the Gut Microbiota by Metformin Metformin improves metabolic profiles and glucose homeostasis, especially in diet-induced obese mice.
+Modulation of the Gut Microbiota by Metformin Metformin improves metabolic profiles and glucose homeostasis, especially in diet-induced higher-weight mice.

 Effects of Metformin in Healthy Mice Metformin treatment led to significant changes in gut microbiota, highlighting its potential role in gut microbiota homeostasis.